cisco/mindmeld/source/blueprints/home_assistant.rst

 Dialogue state logic can be arbitrarily complex.
 Simple dialogue state handlers just return a canned text response, while sophisticated ones can call third party APIs, calculate state transitions, and return complex responses.

-Workbench supports two ways to organize dialogue states in the Dialogue Manager:
+MindMeld supports two ways to organize dialogue states in the Dialogue Manager:

 #.
 Define **one dialogue state for each intent**, as seen in the Kwik-E-Mart blueprint.
 This is the simplest approach, but can lead to duplicated code.
 #.
 Define **one dialogue state for multiple intents**.
 This requires more work up front, but helps you consolidate duplicated dialogue state logic.